smithclay/otlp2parquet/README.md

 ➡️ [**View Documentation**](https://smithclay.github.io/otlp2parquet/)

-## Notes on batch sizes
+## Notes on file sizes

-Lots of small writes to cloud object storage will explode your bill: proceed with caution.
+Lots of small files written to cloud object storage will explode your bill and impact perforamnce: proceed with caution.
+Depending on your platform, some Apache Iceberg-compatible solutions (like [S3 table buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-tables-tables.html)) can be configured to [compact parquet files automatically](https://aws.amazon.com/blogs/storage/how-amazon-s3-tables-use-compaction-to-improve-query-performance-by-up-to-3-times/) to improve performance.

 In serverless environments, batching must be handled by an upstream agent like the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) or [Vector](https://github.com/vectordotdev/vector) to optimize performance and cost ([see example configuration](docs/get-started/usage.md#batching-with-opentelemetry-collector)).